 The Check Point and Avanan ethos has always been Prevention First.
-We explained to customers the importance of blocking attacks before an end-user has a chance to get compromised, and we demonstrated technologies that can only be implemented within a pre-delivery architecture, but last week a new attack on Microsoft 365 really brought this message home.
+We've explained to customers the importance of blocking attacks before an end-user has a chance to get compromised, and we've demonstrated technologies that can only be implemented within a pre-delivery architecture, but last week a new attack on Microsoft 365 really brought this message home.

 Why is this so bad for post-delivery API solutions?
 Because they cannot do anything about it!

 The promise of API-based, post-delivery remediation vendors is this: we can remediate a malicious email before your end-user interacts with it.
 It doesn’t matter, they’ll say, that the message is delivered.
-We’re so fast at remediation that the user won’t even know the email was there.
+We’re so fast at remediation that the user won’t even know the email existed.
 Milliseconds, they say.

 This has its potential and its uses, but there’s one fatal flaw: Emails that don’t require any interaction by the end user.

 1. Hackers send malicious messages to end-users, typically in the form of a task or calendar invite.

 2. These files can have multiple attributes like meeting location, duration, description, reminders and more.
 It also has the option to use a custom audio file, which looks like this:

 3. This file can be tweaked to become malicious, and that is what the hackers do.
 The downloading of this file can expose the user's NTLM hashes.
 (NTLM hashes are the form in which passwords are stored on Microsoft systems.)